TaliBytes/discord-lexi-bot/readme.md

 ## Features

+- Features are modular!
+They can easily be enabled, disabled, or built upon.
 - Custom Commands: Unique commands tailored for Savant's Server of Friends.
 - Server Moderation: Helps keep the server safe and organized.